atmulyana/rc-input-validator/docs/index.md

 ![file upload](./images/file-upload.jpg)

+## How To Install

+    npm i rc-input-validator --legacy-peer-deps

 ## The Comparison between `rc-input-validator` and The Other System

 Here, we explain the comparison with the other package or even the *built-in* validation stuff